Stefano-Mazziotta/movie-finder-react/readme.md

 First iteration:

-☐ Prevent the same search from being done twice in a row.
+☐ Prevent the same search from being done twice in a row. (investigate)

-☐ Make the search happen automatically when typing.
+✅ Make the search happen automatically when typing.

 ☐ Prevents searching continuously when typing (debounce)